sagemath/trac_to_gh/Issue 2809.md

 # Issue 2809: G2 fundamental weights were the negative of what they should be.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2809

 Original creator: bump